Claudia Hyde

 Practice Summary

-Claudia joined Landmark Chambers as a tenant in October 2024 following the successful completion of pupillage and accepts instructions across all areas of public, planning, environmental and property law.
-She has acted for non-governmental organisations (NGOs), public bodies (including central government), individuals and developers.
+Claudia joined Landmark Chambers as a tenant in October 2024 following the successful completion of pupillage and accepts instructions across all areas of public, planning and environmental law.
+She has acted for non-governmental organisations (NGOs), public bodies, individuals and developers.

-During pupillage, Claudia was supervised by Richard Turney KC, Ben Fullbrook, Camilla Lamont, Sasha Blackmore, Andrew Byass and Chris Jacobs, gaining significant experience across Chambers’ core practice areas.
+During pupillage, Claudia was supervised by Richard Turney KC, Ben Fullbrook, Camilla Lamont, Sasha Blackmore KC, Andrew Byass and Chris Jacobs, gaining significant experience across Chambers’ core practice areas.
 Since commencing practice, Claudia’s notable work has included:

 • Acting as junior counsel, alongside Harriet Wakeman, to David Blundell KC in the Cranston Inquiry.

-• Acting for the appellant in an appeal to the First-Tier Tribunal (General Regulatory Chamber) in a high-profile matter regarding the refusal of a request for information under the Environmental Information Regulations 2004.
+• Acting for the successful appellant in a reported appeal to the First-Tier Tribunal (General Regulatory Chamber) in a case concerning the refusal of a request for the results of chemical testing of contaminated land sites under the Environmental Information Regulations 2004.

 Claudia graduated with a first-class law degree, receiving several academic prizes, and received a scholarship to study an LLM in Public International Law.
 She speaks fluent French and German, and is well-placed to advise on matters with international law aspects.